What Is a Flex Loan and Should You Consider One?

 Before taking out a flex loan, or any loan, it’s a good idea to take a look at all the options available to you.
 Can you qualify for a lower-interest loan that will give you the money you need when you need it?

-Factors to consider before taking on a new loan include the cost of the loan, your ability to repay it, what you plan to use the loan for, and how it might affect your credit.
-If you’ve recently applied for several other credit loans, another loan application can be a red flag that damages your credit.
+If you’ve recently applied for several other credit loans, another loan application can be a red flag that negatively impacts your credit score.
 And if you miss or are late with payments, that will hurt your credit score, too.

 Flex loan vs. other options